nayelfares/Problem1/README.md

 - getNumber    : return repunit number for inout lenght

 - R is the main function : accepting repunit and return sum of prime factors

+note : this algorithem is the best complexity O(n)